ymLeiFDU/CLIP-Lung/README.md

 This repository is about the paper ``CLIP-Lung: Textual Knowledge-Guided Lung Nodule Malignancy Prediction'' published at MICCAI 2023.

 ## Dataset
 Please customize your own Class of Dataset.
-In our implementation, the '\_\_getitem\_\_' function returns a triplet of image tensor, class label, and attribute weights.
+In our implementation, the `__getitem__` function returns a triplet of image tensor, class label, and attribute weights.

 # Training